 Sleepy Hollow, NY

 - Perfect For: Haunted historical sites, live theatre

-Thanks to the legend of the Headless Horseman, Sleepy Hollow is one of the best places to go for Halloween!
+Thanks to the legend of the Headless Horseman, Sleepy Hollow is one of the best places in America for Halloween!
 Plan a trip to the haunted village that inspired Washington Irving’s “The Legend of Sleepy Hollow” to see the story performed as a musical, take part in live-action thrills, and much more!
 While Halloween provides an ideal time to visit, this tiny Hudson Valley town is home to haunted history and theatrical performances year-round!
-Plus, you can stay at a castle or quaint bed and breakfast, enjoy a waterfront adventure, sample tavern food, check out a nearby winery, or extend your trip to visit nearby New York City as well.
+Plus, you can stay at a castle or quaint bed and breakfast, challenge yourself to a murder mystery game, sample tavern food, check out a nearby winery, or extend your trip to visit nearby New York City as well.

 Halloween Things to Do in Sleepy Hollow

 Explore Horseman’s Hollow in the Philipsburg Manor to travel back in time to the 18th century and see the Legend of Sleepy Hollow unfold—just be ready for the undead to pay a visit!
 Visit the grave of Washington Irving, William Rockefeller, and Andrew Carnegie during the day or see the cemetery by lantern at night on a Sleepy Hollow Cemetery Walking Tour.
 Sign up for a Sleepy Hollow Haunted Hayride to follow the same path as the legendary tale, which takes you past the historic Old Dutch Church, across the infamous wooden bridge, and into the woods.
 Travel to the Irvington Town Hall Theater for a musical retelling of The Legend of Sleepy Hollow.
 Or check out more than 7,000 hand-carved pumpkins arranged on a carousel, in a planetarium, on a windmill, and more at The Great Jack O’ Lantern Blaze.